 Do You Need to See an Audiologist?

-If you have noticed the common symptoms listed above and suspect your hearing has changed, “Find an Audiologist” and set up an appointment to get your hearing checked.
+If you suspect your hearing has changed, “Find an Audiologist” and set up an appointment to have your hearing checked.